 Explorers Mentor Apprentice

-For Explorers Club participants in grades 6+ who are interested in working with younger Explorers Club members.
+For Explorers Club participants in their last two seasons who are interested in working with younger Explorers Club members.

 Explorers Mentor Apprentices (EMAs) help mentor younger groups and, in turn, rediscover the fun of 2nd-4th graders.
 EMAs learn new skills from staff, and those staff learn techniques from the EMAs too.
 Everyone benefits from this circle-within-circle mentoring exchange!